Krysztal112233/snowflake-ng/README.md

 ## How to use?

-Firstly, add this crate to your `cargo.toml`:
+Firstly, add this crate to your `Cargo.toml`:

 ```toml
 snowflake-ng = "0.1"